splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/30-auto-instrumentation.md

 Next, click on **Explore** **(3)** to see the services in the automatically generated dependency map and select the api-gateway service.
 ![apm map](../images/zero-config-first-services-map.png)

-The Example above shows all the interaction between the all our services, Your may still be showing the map in the interim state as it will take the Petclinic Microservice application a few minutes to start up and fully synchronize to make  your map to look like t he one above. reducing the time will help, if you pick a Custom time of 2 minutes,  the initial startup related errors (Red Dots) will disappear from the view.)
+The example above shows all the interactions between all our services.
+You may still be showing the map in the interim state as it will take the Petclinic Microservice application a few minutes to start up and fully synchronize to make your map to look like the one above.
+Reducing the time will help, if you pick a custom time of 2 minutes, the initial startup-related errors (Red Dots) will disappear from the view.

 In the meantime let's examine the metrics that are available for each service that is instrumented and visit the request, error, and duration (RED) metrics Dashboard

 ## 5. Examine default R.E.D.
 Metrics

  Splunk APM provides a set of built-in dashboards that present charts and visualized metrics to help you see problems occurring in real time and quickly determine whether the problem is associated with a service, a specific endpoint, or the underlying infrastructure.
-To look at this dashboard for the selected `api-gateway`, make sure you have the `api-gateway` service selected in the Dependency map as show above, then click on the ***View Dashboard** Link **(1)**  at the top of the right hand pane.
+To look at this dashboard for the selected `api-gateway`, make sure you have the `api-gateway` service selected in the Dependency map as show above, then click on the ***View Dashboard** Link **(1)**  at the top of the right-hand pane.

 This will bring you to the services dashboard:

 ![metrics dashboard](../images/zero-config-first-services-metrics.png)

-This dashboard, that is available for each of your instrumented services, offers an overview of the key `request, error, and duration (RED)` metrics based on Monitoring MetricSets created from endpoint spans for your services, endpoints, and Business Workflows.
+This dashboard, which is available for each of your instrumented services, offers an overview of the key `request, error, and duration (RED)` metrics based on Monitoring MetricSets created from endpoint spans for your services, endpoints, and Business Workflows.
 They also present related host and Kubernetes metrics to help you determine whether problems are related to the underlying infrastructure, as in the above image.
-As the dashboards allow you to go back in time with the *Time picker* window **(1)**, its the perfect spot to identify behaviour you wish to be alerted on, and with a click on one of the bell icons **(2)** available in each chart, you can set up an alert to do just that.
+As the dashboards allow you to go back in time with the *Time picker* window **(1)**, it's the perfect spot to identify the behavior you wish to be alerted on, and with a click on one of the bell icons **(2)** available in each chart, you can set up an alert to do just that.

 If you scroll down the page, you get host and Kubernetes metrics related to your service as well.
 Let's move on to look at some of the traces generated by the Zero Config Auto instrumentation.